cartland/instant-runoff/README.md

 6. Copy the code from instant-runoff.js into the editor.
 7. Configure settings in the editor and match the settings with the names of your sheets.
 8. Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys.
-9. After voting is complete run script.
+9. Run script after voting is complete.

 # Example election